ThorTomas/trainingWebApp/README.md

 thor.tomik@gmail.com

 ## 💡 Notes
 The project is in development and may contain incomplete features.
+Issues and feature requests are welcome!
+Feel free to check [issues page](../../issues).